Pro tip: set yourself limits based on how much you would like to win. Test your chances of winning using our simulator.

 Don’t be hasty or impatient – you’ll bust yourself before your strategy has even a slim hope of coming good.
 And don’t, whatever you do, chase losses.
 This is a gambling game – if anyone could predict it over the short term it simply wouldn’t exist.
 So bet within your means, which will allow you to roll with the inevitable punches that a poor run will give you.
 Then, when the tide turns, maintain a solid betting profile.
 Roulette success is a hare and tortoise race and yes, the hare tends to die before the finish line.

 Some days your luck will be running cold and it’s at times like these that the astute roulette player steps away and limit their losses.
+If you want to try out one of the strategies go to Winner Casino.

 Roulette Platforms, Operators & Licenses